SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 ## Prerequisites

-For Spartacus to work with SmartEdit, you need SAP Commerce Cloud 1905 (or newer) with `spartacussampledataaddon` installed.
+For Spartacus to work with SmartEdit, you need SAP Commerce Cloud 1905 (or newer) with `spartacussampledata` installed.

 ## Configuring SmartEdit to work with a Spartacus storefront